Why all AI-written tweets sound the same (and how to actually fix it)

 Read three of these in a row and the pattern locks in.
 Read thirty and the audience scrolls past the category.
 The exact effect on creator growth is documented in twitter impressions without generic content and the macro version is in the creator economy in the AI era.
 The relevant single point: the audience's daily attention budget for AI-shaped content has gone from soft tolerance in 2023 to active resistance in 2026.

-Why prompt engineering does not fix this
+Why prompt engineering does not fix AI tweet sameness

 The first instinct is more prompt.
 Paste your last 20 posts as system context.
 Specify the tone.
 Ban the cliches.
 Iterate.
 Most creators have tried this.
 It works partially for a paragraph, then the model reverts.
 The reason is not poor prompting.
 The reason is that the model weights themselves encode an internet-average of business writing, and the prompt only nudges the surface.
 By paragraph three the average reasserts.
 The reader can feel it even when the writer cannot.
+The honest step-by-step of that workaround for one tool, including exactly where its ceiling sits, is at how to make ChatGPT write tweets in your voice.

 The second instinct is fine-tune.
 Some teams take an open model and fine-tune on the creator's posts.
 This works better than prompting, but it is expensive, hard to operate without a research team, and still inherits the general-model defaults on every signal not explicitly trained against.
 The full technical comparison of prompting versus fine-tuning versus voice-profiling is in how to train AI on your writing voice: the technical breakdown, the technical companion to this essay.